BALTIC stands for zero tolerance of racism, prejudice and hate crime.

 BALTIC Reporting & Support

-BALTIC staff with assistance from a Duty Manager will ensure hate incidents and hate crimes are logged appropriately both internally on record and externally with the local police or local authorities.
+BALTIC staff will ensure hate incidents and hate crimes are logged appropriately both internally on record and externally with the local police or local authorities.

 - If a victim seeks support to report it themselves we will support them to do this.